 Britanee E. Kane

 Britanee is a second year PhD student in the International Crime and Justice program at FIU.
 She obtained her B.A. and M.S. degrees in criminal justice in Michigan at Grand Valley State University.
 Her research interests include reintegration studies, restorative justice, human trafficking, and juvenile justice.
-She currently works for the criminal justice department as a research/teaching assistant and adjunct professor.
+She currently works for the criminal justice department as a research/teaching assistant and adjunct instructor.

 Currently, a third-year Ph.D. student in the International Crime & Justice program at FIU, Joelle’s research interests includes geospatial crime analysis and the role of public policy, social constructionism of terrorist events, and crime prevention.
 Joelle holds an M.A. in Criminal Justice from FIU and a Bachelor’s of Applied Science in Public Safety with a concentration in Criminal Justice from Miami Dade College.